MicrosoftDocs/learn/learn-pr/quantum/solve-job-shop-scheduling-optimization-problem/includes/2-problem-formulation.md

 In the following sections, you will explore how to formulate each of these constraints mathematically, and how this translates to code.

+> [!NOTE]
-> **Note :** For this sample, penalties have not been added for operations that overrun the total simulation time $T$ - it is assumed that as long as an operation is started before the end of the simulation, it runs to completion.
+> For this sample, penalties have not been added for operations that overrun the total simulation time $T$ - it is assumed that as long as an operation is started before the end of the simulation, it runs to completion.